Skip to main content

 Integrating Peptide Therapies for Targeted Results

 Peptide therapies represent a more targeted approach to optimizing cellular function and signaling.
 Peptides are short chains of amino acids that act as precise signaling molecules in the body.
-They can be combined with hormonal therapies to achieve specific goals related to production, tissue repair, and sexual health.
+They can be combined with hormonal therapies to achieve specific goals related to growth hormone production, tissue repair, and sexual health.

 The following table outlines some common peptide protocols and their primary applications: